TheFinestArtist/TheFinestArtist/Introduction.md

 Even though I values design, development, marketing and business equally, my skill is little biased towards software development.
 Therefore, many people think that I'm just a software engineer, usually a mobile application developer.

-I named myself as Leonardo, which has meaning of Lion, Da Vinci and DiCaprio.
 You probably noticed that my logo resembles a lion.
 The logo is made of three letters: T,F and A which stands for "The Finest Artist", which is my slogan.

 Hello, I'm Leonardo Taehwan Kim.

-I named Leonardo after Lion, Da Vinci and DiCaprio: I liked to be a team leader, an artist and famous.

 You probably noticed that my logo (up there ⇡⇡⇡) looks just like a lion.
 But, did you know that it is made of three letters: T,F,A which stands for "The Finest Artist"?